 General Ticketing Machines allow commuters to purchase tickets for single or multiple journeys, and along with Top-up Machines, offer contactless card transactions.
-The station office functions as a Passenger Service Centre, and is staffed during operating hours, where commuters may make travel inquiries or perform card transactions using cash payment.
+The station office functions as a Passenger Service Centre, and is staffed during operating hours, where commuters may make travel inquiries.
 Additionally, a Transitlink Ticket Office at the concourse serves commuters from 1200hrs – 1930hrs daily.

 Art in Transit: “Rhythmic Exuberance” by Poh Siew Wah

 The sporting activity of Farrer Park’s glorious past is captured through paintings that combine figurative drawings and abstract expression.
 Sports as varied as soccer and swimming and atheletics, are depicted through expressive brush drawings in black ink alternated with paintings of abstract shapes and lines in pastel colours.

 Farrer Park NEL station is one of thirteen stations along the North East Line designated as Civil Defence (CD) shelters, which will be activated in times of national emergency.
 Apart from reinforced construction, the stations are designed and equipped with facilities to ensure the shelter environment is tolerable for all shelterees during shelter occupation.
 These facilities include protective blast doors, decontamination facilities, ventilation systems, power and water supply systems and a dry toilet system.

 - Transitlink Ticket Office (Open 1200hrs – 1930hrs daily)